SoftcodingForYou/NeuriGUI/README.md

 ## Compatible devices

 - BioAmp EXG Pill by Upside Down Labs
-- Muse S by InteraXon Inc.
+- Muse S 2nd Gen by InteraXon Inc. (see statement below)
 - Neuri 1.x by Helment
 - Neuri-Lolin S3-PRO by Helment

+> ⚠️ **Warning:** Muse devices are best to be used with InteraXon Inc.'s own software packages such as Muse Lab, Muse Direct and the Muse mobile app.
+They have been refined and optimized over years and you will have a better time using those over the NeuriGUI!

 ## Setup